darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 scale slider step with min/max
 : When activated, the default step-size, when altering sliders, will depend on the current min/max values for that slider (default on).

+marker shape
+: Select the shape of the slider marker from triangle, circle, diamond or bar (default triangle).

+automatically update module name
+: If enabled, darktable will automatically update the module name to match a preset name or preset instance name, if present (default on).

 sort built-in presets first
 : Choose how the presets menu is sorted.
 If this option is enabled, built-in presets are shown first.
 If the option is disabled, user presets are shown first (default on).